isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 As you can see, by leveraging the quickstarts, you can implement a simple web form to create an approved PDF in Java with Adobe PDF Services API.
 Adobe PDF APIs integrate into your existing client applications seamlessly.

 Taking the example further, you can create forms recipients can sign remotely and securely.
 When you require multiple signatures, you can even automatically route forms to a series of people in a workflow.
-This improves your employee onboarding, and your HR department will love you.
+Your employee onboarding is improved and your HR department will love you.

 Check out [Adobe Document Services](https://www.adobe.io/apis/documentcloud/dcsdk/) to add a multitude of PDF capabilities to your applications today.